MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 |**{field} confidence score** |float |How confident the model is in its prediction |Value in the range of 0 to 1.
 Values close to 1 indicate greater confidence that the extracted value is accurate |
 |**{table}{column} value** |string |The value extracted by the AI model for a cell in a table| |
 |**{table}{column} confidence score** |float |How confident the model is in its prediction |Value in the range of 0 to 1.
 Values close to 1 indicate greater confidence that the extracted cell value is accurate |

+**Note:** More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
+These are not listed on purpose as mainly intended to advanced usage.

 ## Related topic